School of Computing

 | Google Scholar

-- Spring 2019: I'll be teaching Motion Planning (CPSC 8810), and AI-Machine Learning (CPSC 4820/6820) in the spring.
-CPSC 4820/6820 is a new course with the goal of providing an introduction to the fundamental concepts of Artificial Intelligence and Machine Learning.
-Topics will include: agents, uninformed and informed search techniques, reinforcement learning, perceptrons, and deep learning.
+- Spring 2019: I'm teaching Motion Planning (CPSC 8810), and Intro to AI (CPSC 4820/6820).
+CPSC4820/6820 is a new course with the goal of providing an introduction to the fundamental concepts of Artificial Intelligence and Machine Learning.
+Topics will include: agents, uninformed and informed search techniques, reinforcement learning, perceptrons, and supervised learning.
 The course is suitable for undergraduate and young graduate students to gain a solid technical background and as a preparation for more advanced work in AI.
+See the course website for details.

 - Fall 2018: CPSC 4040/6040.
 I am teaching Computer Graphics Images this fall.
 See the course website for details.